Pharmacy Services

 Medi-Cal Members: Starting January 1, 2022, Medi-Cal Pharmacy Benefits will be administered through the fee-for-service delivery system Medi-Cal Rx.
 Please visit the DHCS Medi-Cal Rx website for more information.

 Special Notice: L.A.
-Care is encouraging members to use the mail order option to fill prescriptions at Quality Drug Clinical Care.
+Care is encouraging members to use the free mail order service to fill prescriptions.
+The preferred mail order pharmacy for L.A.
+Care Medicare Plus members is Quality Drug Clinical Care (Quality Drug).
+The mail order pharmacy for L.A.
+Care Covered, L.A.
+Care Covered Direct, and Homecare Workers Health Care plan members is Postal Prescription Services (PPSRX).
 There is more information in the blue box below.
 We also have frequently asked questions about this service.

 An Important Pharmacy Change for Members